earthcubeprojects-chords/chords/config.md

 **Definitions:**
 ````
-Instrument: (The name you game the instrument)
+Instrument: (The name you gave the instrument)
 Site: (Physical location of the instrument)
 Description: (Add additional information you feel necessary here.
 Like location, website, or purpose.)
 ````